rdi-berkeley/rdi-berkeley.github.io/blog/cybergym/index.md

 <a href="https://assets.anthropic.com/m/12f214efcc2f457a/original/Claude-Sonnet-4-5-System-Card.pdf">Claude-Sonnet-4.5's system card</a> and <a href="https://red.anthropic.com/2025/ai-for-cyber-defenders/">report</a> evaluating Claude-Sonnet-4.5's cybersecurity capabilities.
 In the evaluation, Claude-Sonnet-4.5 achieved a **28.9% success rate** in a single run, which increased to **66.7% with 30 trials**.

-However, we must recognize the dual-use nature of these capabilities.
+ We must recognize the dual-use nature of these capabilities.
 While frontier AI can empower defenders to find and remediate vulnerabilities at scale, the same tools could be misused.
 As AI continues to transform the security landscape, proactive evaluation, responsible disclosure, and staying ahead of emerging risks become critical imperatives.

 For further context, explore our companion works: